Rogeatic/Scheduling-Example-Site/README.md

 📅 Scheduling Tool

-Welcome to the Scheduling Tool!
+Welcome to my primative Scheduling Tool!
 This project is a simple yet functional example of a scheduling application, designed to demonstrate core concepts without excessive complexity.
+I challenged myself to learn a new tool and within 2-3 days and see what I could come up with, and here it is!

 🚀 Quick Setup